 remains the dominant vegetation.
 The original dam and silted outflow area

-are to be removed in the near future, to bring the lagoon back to its original
+were removed in April 2013, to bring the lagoon back to its original level,

-level, with the hope that the unique vegetation system may re-establish.
+with the hope that the unique vegetation system may re-establish.
+Trout fishing

-Trout fishing is now banned.
-At present the lagoon is something of a sorry
+is now banned.
+At present the lagoon is something of a sorry sight, with

-sight, with large amounts of black organic matter littering the beaches and
+large amounts of black organic matter littering the beaches and foreshore

-foreshore – the dried remnants of the algal bloom mainly – and lots of shallow
+– the dried remnants of the algal bloom mainly – and lots of shallow muddy

 as does the special feel of the place which endeared it to so many people,

 Carolyn Maxwell and Peter Tyler.
 2006.
 Recolonisation of Lagoon of Islands,

 Tasmania, by Baumea arthrophylla: the first steps in regeneration of a